cjcenizal/complex-view/README.md

 #### Inter-directive communication

 There are a few ways to pass data and messages between directives.

 If you want to pass a dependency, then use an attribute.
 Don't group dependencies in a single object; instead create as many attributes as you need, 1 per dependency.
 This is how you can expose your API.

 You can also use the scope event system, though this can be inefficient and obscure your view's logic.

-I like to use a signal service instead.
+I like to use signal services instead.
+These are services the implement the observer pattern.
+Because they're services, you can register handler functions anywhere in your view, and dispatch them from anywhere.
+This uncouples your event system from your scope hierarchy, and keeps your events tightly scoped to your view.

 ## Questions